 FAQ: How to Prepare for a Tummy Tuck

-Here are some of the most common questions we receive regarding how to prepare for a tummy tuck.
+Here are some of the most common tummy tuck questions we receive regarding how to prepare for a tummy tuck.

 Should I diet before tummy tuck surgery?

-As long as you are at or near your target weight (within a healthy weight range), you do not need to diet before tummy tuck surgery (as in, eat less to lose weight).
+As long as you are at or near your target ideal weight (within a healthy weight range), you do not need to diet before surgery (as in, eat less to lose excess fat).
 Still, it’s never a bad idea to eat a healthy diet in general — especially before major surgery.
-Focus on whole foods, including vegetables, fruits, whole grains, lean protein, healthy fats, and lots of water.
+Plastic surgeons will always tell you to focus on whole foods, including vegetables, fruits, whole grains, lean protein, healthy fats, and lots of water.

 What should my weight be before a tummy tuck?

 It is important that tummy tuck patients are at or near their target weight before surgery.
-Gaining or losing a significant amount of weight after tummy tuck surgery may alter your results.
-Furthermore, overweight or obese patients may not be good candidates for tummy tuck surgery to begin with.
+A tummy tuck is not a weight loss surgery.
+A tummy tuck is not about removing excess fat, that is liposuction.
+A tummy tuck is also not able to address the problem of stretch marks.
+It is also important to remember that gaining or losing a significant amount of weight after surgery may alter your results.
+Furthermore, overweight or obese patients may not be good candidates for your surgery to begin with but may qualify for a plus size tummy tuck.
+It is also important to monitor your weight to ensure you do not see significant weight gain before your surgery.
 This is something to discuss with your surgeon, however.

 What should you avoid before a tummy tuck?